upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/3ds_games.md

 ## 3DS game updates

-When a 3DS game is loaded in the randomizer, the Settings submenu will have new options to let you load a game update into the randomizer or unload a game update if one is currently loaded:
+When a 3DS game is loaded in the Randomizer, the Settings submenu will have new options to let you load a game update into the Randomizer or unload a game update if one is currently loaded:

 ![Image of Settings submenu when a 3DS game is loaded]({{ site.baseurl }}/assets/images/wikipages/3ds_games/settings.png)

-The "Load Game Update" option loads a game update (in CIA format) into the randomizer.
+The "Load Game Update" option loads a game update (in CIA format) into the Randomizer.
 Loading a game update will allow you to create a randomized version of the game with that update applied.
 For the 3DS games, these updates are almost exclusively bug fixes, but some bugs are either [game-breaking](https://bulbapedia.bulbagarden.net/wiki/Lumiose_City_save_glitch) or can [negatively affect randomization](https://bulbapedia.bulbagarden.net/wiki/List_of_glitches_in_Generation_VII#Evolution_move_learning_glitch).
-When you load a game update for the first time, the randomizer will remember the location of that update and automatically load it every time you load its associated game.
+When you load a game update for the first time, the Randomizer will remember the location of that update and automatically load it every time you load its associated game.
 If you want to stop using a game update, simply select "Unload Game Update".

-There are two important things to keep in mind when using game updates with the randomizer:
+There are two important things to keep in mind when using game updates with the Randomizer:
-- When a game update is loaded, the randomizer can *only* output your randomized game as a LayeredFS directory.
+- When a game update is loaded, the Randomizer can *only* output your randomized game as a LayeredFS directory.
 This is a technical limitation based on how 3DS game updates work.
 - **If you create a LayeredFS directory using a particular version of the game, you *MUST* have that *same* version of the game installed in Citra or on your 3DS!** Ignoring this advice can lead to negative consequences, including the randomization simply not working or the game outright crashing upon booting up.
-To help you determine which version of the game update you need to install, the [ROM Information section]({{ site.baseurl }}/assets/images/wikipages/3ds_games/rom_info.png) in the randomizer will display the game's version if a game update is loaded.
+To help you determine which version of the game update you need to install, the [ROM Information section]({{ site.baseurl }}/assets/images/wikipages/3ds_games/rom_info.png) in the Randomizer will display the game's version if a game update is loaded.
 For more information about managing game updates in Citra or on your 3DS, please read [Managing game updates](#managing-game-updates).

 ## Guide for creating a randomized game
 1. Open the Universal Pokemon Randomizer FVX